Beijing Travel Guide

 The Chinese Spring Festival is to arrive.
 See our guide to Beijing Chinese New Year Activities

-Beijing's invaluable cultural heritage of imperial relics has drawn millions of visitors every year, but traveling around Beijing, you is also struck by the city's modern buildings.
+Beijing's invaluable cultural heritage of imperial relics has drawn millions of visitors every year, but traveling around Beijing, you are also struck by the city's modern buildings.
 Some of the places of architectural and scenic beauty include:

 - The Forbidden City, the largest and best preserved ancient architectural complex in the world;